Victory Road (2011)

 The 2011 Victory Road was a professional wrestling pay-per-view event produced by Total Nonstop Action Wrestling (TNA) promotion, which took place on March 13, 2011 at the Impact Zone in Orlando, Florida.
 It was the seventh event under the Victory Road chronology and the third event of the 2011 TNA PPV schedule.

 In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

+The main event between TNA World Heavyweight Champion Sting and challenger Jeff Hardy was impacted by Hardy arriving intoxicated and being unable to perform.
+The other matches on the card were poor and the event as a whole was viewed by critics as one of the worst pay-per-view events in the history of professional wrestling.